ClickHouse/clickhouse-js/examples/README.md

 ### TLS examples

-You need to add `server.clickhouseconnect.test` to your `/etc/hosts` to make it work.
+You will need to add `server.clickhouseconnect.test` to your `/etc/hosts` to make it work, as self-signed certificates are used in these examples.

+Execute the following command to add the required `/etc/hosts` entry:

 ```bash
 sudo -- sh -c "echo 127.0.0.1 server.clickhouseconnect.test >> /etc/hosts"